 What’s more, uneven breasts might be a sign of a condition like scoliosis (a curvature of the spine) or an abnormal chest wall.
 But don’t worry, genetics and weight change are much more common causes of asymmetry.

-You should still pay attention if your breasts suddenly become asymmetrical, especially if there is a mass in one breast that causes the change in size, Dr. Minkin says“I would counsel a woman to see her healthcare provider for an evaluation and a mammogram and/or ultrasound if necessary—but definitely not to panic.”
+You should still pay attention if your breasts suddenly become asymmetrical, especially if there is a mass in one breast that causes the change in size, Dr. Minkin says.
+“I would counsel a woman to see her healthcare provider for an evaluation and a mammogram and/or ultrasound if necessary—but definitely not to panic.”
 Watch out for the other signs of breast cancer you might be ignoring.

 But again, this shouldn’t be cause for concern.
 It’s most likely weight gain.
 All the same, it can’t hurt to get them checked out!
 And while you’re at it, don’t miss 13 more things your breasts won’t tell you.